Personal Information Your Child Must Know

 I would want to teach my child just enough information that I think is necessary without overwhelming him with more to remember than he can handle.

-How to Teach This Information
+How to Teach Personal Information

-1. Ask the Questions in Different Ways
+2. Ask the Questions in Different Ways

 When I taught this information to my son, I asked the questions in different ways.
 One day I might say, “What is your name?”
 The next day I might ask, “What’s your full name?”